HMNZS Te Mana (F111): Operational history

 A fire broke out about Te Mana in February 2006, while it was participating in an exercise off the coast of Australia.
 The ship's Seasprite helicopter was diverted to sister ship HMAS Stuart and the fire was put out by the crew.

 The breeding ground of the Kermadec Storm Petrel was discovered with the assistance of Te Mana in August 2006, when the ship transported an ornithologist to a rocky outcrop in the Kermadec Islands group, enabling him to find a nest.
 The ship was on the annual mission to resupply Raoul Island for the Department of Conservation.

 Early in 2007 the vessel's diesel engines developed a problem as she crossed the Tasman Sea to Sydney.
 The engines became unusable and the ship had to use the gas turbine for propulsion.
 Sister ship Te Kaha suffered a similar problem one month later.

 Te Mana deployed from Devonport to the Central and Southern Persian Gulf on 7 April 2008, as part of Coalition Task Force 152.
 Sailing via Singapore, she arrived on 11 May 2008, beginning a three-month patrol of the region's waterways, including guarding against threats to the oil industry infrastructure, as well to prevent smuggling and piracy.

 In October 2013, Te Mana participated in the International Fleet Review 2013 in Sydney.

 On June 14, 2017, Commander Lisa Hunn became the first female commanding officer of a RNZN warship, when she took command of Te Mana.

+Refit

 In 2018, a comprehensive mid-life refit of both Te Mana and her sister ship was initiated.
 The refit provided for the replacement of the Sea Sparrow air defence missiles with Sea Ceptor as well as other comprehensive system upgrades carrying a total cost of some $600 million.
 The refit of Te Mana was being undertaken by the Seaspan shipyard in Canada as of 2020.

 On 16 April 2021, six RNZN personnel and six family members assigned to Te Mana tested positive for COVID-19.
 At the time, the naval personnel and their family were stationed at an accommodation block 12 kilometers away from the Royal Canadian Navy's base at Esquimalt near Victoria, British Columbia.
 Te Mana was undergoing a major upgrade in Canada.
 In May 2022, the ship sailed for New Zealand having completed her upgrade.